 By Navjot Kaur; Illustrated by Jaspreet Sandhu

-The narrative’s rhythm flows alongside the red fabric of a dastaar (turban worn by members of the Sikh community), connecting the character’s identity to cultures from around the world.
-Mindful words are embroidered into the dastaar.
-Each page turn invites you to adjust your lens, and discover more about what the lion represents to peoples of the world.
+The narrative’s rhythm flows alongside the vibrant, red fabric of a dastaar (turban worn by members of the Sikh community), strengthening the character’s identity with each new word stitched into the dastaar.

 “When we learn something new, it makes each of us stronger.”

 Skipping Stones Honor Book Award Winner for Multicultural and International Awareness.

 PLEASE NOTE: Canada Post does not provide tracking for shipping a single copy and they continue to experience transit delays.
 Please consider ordering a bundle if you are able, to ensure tracked delivery.

 (To save on international shipping costs, please consider purchasing 2+ books or check out our International stockists and help support a small business).
 For single copies, please consider ordering from your local library or bookstore – our titles are available in bookshops and stores all across Canada.